-Our Skills for Work programme is perfect for learners who want to find a job after college.
-Placements could include working at our award-winning StarBistros, our StarPrint enterprise, reception, shop and administration office.
-Learners can also learn employment skills with our partner employers in the local community.
+Our Skills for Work programme is perfect for students who want to find a job after college.
+Placements could include working at our award-winning StarBistro, our StarPrint enterprise, reception, shop and administration office.
+Students can also learn employment skills with our partner employers in the local community.

-The one-year Supported Internship programmes are run in partnership with major employers across the country, each of whom are strongly committed to providing opportunities for people aged 16 and over who have a learning or physical disability.
-Learners are based with employers in the community, which and guides individuals through transition into real paid employment.
+The one-year Steps into Work Supported Internship is run in partnership with major employers across the country, each of whom are strongly committed to providing opportunities for people aged 16 and over who have a learning or physical disability.
+Interns are based with employers in the community, which and guides individuals through transition into real paid employment.